adonisjs/v5-docs/content/guides/fundamentals/adonisrc-file.md

 ```

 ### typescript
-The `typescript` property informs the framework and the ace commands, that your application is using Typescript.
+The `typescript` property informs the framework and the ace commands, that your application is using TypeScript.
 Currently, this value is always set to `true`.
 However, we will later allow applications to be written in JavaScript as well.

 ---